-Smart moves is a programme of evidence-based short sessions to give young people small learn-able skills (Smart Moves) that increase resilience.
+Smart Moves is a programme of evidence-based short sessions to give young people in Year 6 and 7 small learn-able skills (Smart Moves) that increase resilience.

 Smart Moves equips young people with a range of “smart moves” they can make when things get tough.
 Thus increasing the protective factors in their lives and helping them to thrive.